DoganM95/Stock-Alert-Bot/README.md

 - if a request fails (http response 4xx or 5xx) it waits a minute before sending the next response to unban the bot (useful for e.g. AMD page)
 - each product is watched asynchronously, so errors/bans are on a per product base

+#### How it notifies
+The only notification channels are currently
+- The servers logs
+- Tasker (android app) plugin autoRemote which provides a per-user link to send messages using e.g. get-requests or web ui to any registered phone with autoremote installed

 #### Setup
 - `cd` into /server
 - run `npm install` (installs necessary packages)